Clarion County, Pennsylvania

 Clarion County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 37,241.
 Its county seat is Clarion.
 The county was formed on March 11, 1839, from parts of Venango and Armstrong counties.
 Clarion County is entirely defined as part of the Pittsburgh media market.
+The county is part of the North Central region of the commonwealth.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 610 sqmi, of which 601 sqmi is land and 9.0 sqmi (1.5%) is water.
 It has a warm-summer humid continental climate (Dfb), and average temperatures in Clarion borough range from 24.5 °F in January to 82 °F in July.
+Clarion County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.